Official-Codaisseur-Graduate/lisa-client-dialogflow/README.md

        It streams your server to the adress Serveo sets up for you.
 You can use this adress in Dialogflow -> fulfillment.
        The link look likes this:(this one does not work) https://dialogflow.cloud.google.com/#/agent/`<random numbers and letters>`/fulfillment

-     * If Serveo doesn't provide you with an url, you can try **Localtunnel**.
-To use LocalTunner:

-       Install Localtunnel globally (requires NodeJS) to make it accessible anywhere:
-       ```
-       npm install -g localtunnel
-       ```
-       Start a webserver on some local port (eg http://localhost:5000) and use the command line interface to request a tunnel to your local server:
-       ```
-       lt --port 5000
-       ```
-       You will receive a url, for example https://gqgh.localtunnel.me, that you can share with anyone for as long as your local instance of lt remains active.

-     * Either way, when you receive a url, go to Dialogflow -> Fulfillment tab on the left -> copy and paste it in the Webhook URL while *always* ending with the endpoint /google-menus (e.g. https://gqgh.localtunnel.me/google-menus).
-Any requests will be routed to your local service at the specified port.

-       Later when you test Dialogflow in the test environment, you may receive this error "MalformedResponse".
-When you do, you need to retrieve a new url and update the webhook url before you test again.
+     * Hold onto the url you receive.
+We will use it in the next step.

 4) Connect LISA to your local database:

      For privacy reasons, it's best to **use your personal Google account and create a new agent** for development purpose:
      * Log out of all your Google Accounts and delete the information in your local storage before only logging in with your personal Google account to make sure you continue the next steps with the right account.
-     * Go to [Dialogflow](https://dialogflow.cloud.google.com/) and log in. **NOTE** Dialogflow logs in with the Google account you are logged in with automatically.
-Make sure this is with your personal account.
+     * Go to [Dialogflow](https://dialogflow.cloud.google.com/) and log in.
      * Create a new agent (top left of the page).
-Besides adding a name, you should see the option to set the default language.
+Besides adding a name (whatever name you like), you should see the option to set the default language.
 Make sure the default language is *Dutch*.
 If you don't see this option.
 Refresh page and try again.
      * Once a new agent is created, go to the settings of the agent (the wheel next to your agent's name)
      * Click on *Export and Import* and import the zip file from step 2.
 Don't forget to type *IMPORT* in the input form beneath it.
-     * Enable Webhook in the fulfullment tab and fill in `<your local server URl>/google-menus` as URL.
+     * Enable Webhook in the fulfullment tab and fill in `<local server URI you received from localtunnel, serveo, or heroku>/google-menus` as URL.
      * To integrate the agent with the Google Assistant, click on the *integrations* tab on the left of the page, and go to Google Assistant.
      * Add the intents by clicking on the form *add intent*.
 The intents that come with the zip file should show up as a drop down menu.
 Select all of them.
      * When you are finished, click on *Test*.
 If everything is set up correctly, you will be directed to your Google Actions test environment.